tranhan1405/tranhan1405.github.io/_pages/about.md

   [Hanoi Architectural University](https://hau.edu.vn/?lang=en), Hanoi, Vietnam

 ### Research Experience
+- **2024–now**: Developing FACILA, a steel connection system for timber cladding and reinforced concrete (RC) slabs.

-- **2023–present**: Developed a novel SG thermal break using Ultra-High-Performance Concrete (UHPC) cores in collaboration with SG company.
+- **2023–2024**: Developed a novel SG thermal break using Ultra-High-Performance Concrete (UHPC) cores in collaboration with SG company.
 - **2023–2024**: Developed a floating floor system with rubber cushions to reduce heavy weight impact sound for apartments, in partnership with Korea Disaster Prevention Technology Company Ltd.
 - **2022–present**: Developed a modular steel connector for modular steel high-rise buildings, in collaboration with Samsung C&T.
 - **2020–2022**: Developed a vibration attenuation system for raceway lighting, integrating a pulley friction damper to enhance earthquake survivability, in partnership with Sehong Inc, Ltd.